-PLU 111 Introduction to Basic
+Introduction to Basic PLU 111

-Plumbing 1 3 0 2
+Plumbing 3 n 2

 This course introduces basic plumbing tools, materials, and fixtures.
 Topics include standard tools, materials, and fixtures used in basic plumbing systems and other related topics.
 Upon completion, students should be able to demonstrate an understanding of a basic plumbing system.